 How often does Rapid run?

-- SuperLoop Rapid routes 201/202 every 10 minutes during peak commute hours and every 15 minutes during off-peak hours and weekends
+- SuperLoop Rapid routes 201/202 every 5-10 minutes on weekdays and every 15 minutes on nights and weekends

-- SuperLoop Rapid route 204 operates every 15 minutes
+- SuperLoop Rapid route 204 operates every 30 minutes (weekdays only)

 - Rapid 215 operates every 10 minutes during weekday rush hours, and every 15 minutes during non-rush hours and on weekends

-- Rapid 235 operates every 15 minutes during weekday peak hours (from 6 - 9 a.m. and from 3 - 7 p.m.); and every 30 minutes in off-peak hours and on weekends
+- South Bay Rapid 225 operates every 15 minutes during weekday rush hours, and every 30 minutes during non-rush hours and on weekends

 - Rapid 237 operates every 15 minutes between Miramar College and UC San Diego during weekday rush hours (from 5:30-10:30am and from 2-8pm)